rcazzara/seldovia/_people/Benson_Joseph.md

 cemetery_plot: 178
 source_file: Cemetery Directory
 ---
-**Joseph Benson, "Joe",** was born in Pittsburgh, Pennsylvania on June 30, 1884.
+**JOSEPH BENSON, "Joe",** was born in Pittsburgh, Pennsylvania on June 30, 1884.
+THere is no record of him having had a wife or children.
 He died in Seldovia on May 5, 1945 and is buried in the Seldovia City Cemetery in Plot #178.